lainets/grade-c/README.md

 1. Create a new image.
 2. Replace the gcheck.env to change the default flags.
 Replace the files in the templates directory to change the HTML templates.
 To change anything else you need to modify the entry script.
 3. Specify the new image for the exercise in A+.

+## Making your own Runner

+Take the gcheck/run.py as an example, and work from there.
+You can either create a new docker image with the new runner or mount it to the grade-c and use `/exercise/...` to refer to the runner in the config.